 Tattoos Require Maintenance

 While modern tattoos do age reasonably well, you’ll likely have to get it retouched as you get older and your body changes.
 The location of your tattoo will also play a role in how often you’ll have to get it retouched.
 This, of course, will come at a cost.

 Potential for Disease

 Tattoos are permanent.
-If you’re on the fence about getting a tattoo, then you need to carefully consider if you’re making the right decision.
-A tattoo may seem perfect for you right now, but you also need to think if it’s something you’re going to want ten years from now and far into the future.
-While you can remove a tattoo, the process is expensive and much more painful than the original inking.
+If you’re on the fence about getting a tattoo, then you need to carefully think about if you’re making the right decision.
+A tattoo may seem perfect for you right now, yet you also need to ponder whether it’s something you’re going to want ten years from now and far into the future.
+Although you can remove a tattoo, the process is expensive and much more painful than the original inking.

 Tattoos Require Care